harrison-broadbent/personal_site/source/about.html.md

 ![photo-of-harrison](images/profile.jpg){:class="max-h-32"}

 Hey, my name's Harrison.
-I live in Melbourne, Australia.
+I live in Melbourne, Australia 🇦🇺

-I'm currently working as a Software Engineer at [HotDoc](https://hotdoc.com.au), Australia's largest medical bookings platform.
+At my day job, I work as a Software Engineer at [HotDoc](https://hotdoc.com.au), Australia's largest medical bookings platform.
 Prior to this, I built payment systems at an Indonesian tech unicorn, and blended software engineering with device manufacturing at a local MedTech startup.

 My hobbies include [reading](reading), [electronics](electronics), [sourdough baking](sourdough), [running](/running) and camping.
 Recently, I've also been exploring [woodworking](woodworking) and [writing about dumbphones](https://dumbph.com).